Gautam22102003/2048-Game-in-Python/README.md

 # 2048-Game-in-Python
-We develop look python code and logic to design a 2048 game you have played very often in your smartphone.
-If you are not familiar with the game, it is highly recommended to first play the game so that you can understand the basic functioning of it.
+We develop look python code and logic to design a 2048 game you have played very often in your smartphone.It is highly recommended to first play the game so that you can understand the basic functioning of it.

 How to play 2048 :
 1. There is a 4*4 grid which can be filled with any number.
 Initially two random cells are filled with 2 in it.
 Rest cells are empty.